Perry Drug Stores: Sale to Rite Aid

 Rite Aid, a drugstore chain based in Camp Hill, Pennsylvania, acquired twenty-five locations from Hook's Drug Stores in 1994, subsequently selling nine of the locations to Perry.
-One year later, Rite Aid acquired all 224 of Perry Drug Stores' locations, including the former Hook's Drugs locations.
-The acquisition of Perry Drug Stores in 1995 was the largest acquisition made by Rite Aid.
-It also brought Rite Aid to the Detroit area, where it previously had no stores.
+Just weeks later, Rite Aid put in a tender offer to acquire all 224 of Perry Drug Stores' locations, including the former Hook's Drugs locations Robinson agreed to stay on for a year as president of Rite Aid Michigan.
+The offer was completed by January 1995, at which point Rite Aid owned 94.5% of Perry stock.
+Perry's ultimate selling price of $11 per share was said to be low by industry analysts at the time, the result of rapid diversification.
+It was the largest acquisition made by Rite Aid at the time.
+The deal also tripled the chain's presence in Michigan and brought Rite Aid to the Detroit area, where it previously had no stores.